CheatX35/CheatX---Cheat-for-CS-GO-/README.md

 # cheatx
-Cheat for CS-GO.
+Open Source Cheat for CS-GO.
 Requires an update.
 Use if you can understand my code :)